-So, this complete guide to walking to Lud’s Church provides you with all the information you need for a fantastic trip out.
-Information on its mystical past, Ordnance Survey maps, directions and practical advice.
+In this guide, you’ll find beautiful Lud’s Church walk routes through the Peak District countryside.
+Plus, there’s all the information you need for a fantastic trip out.
+Including, information on where to park, Ordnance Survey maps for the routes, directions and practical advice.

 Where is Lud’s Church?

-Other popular landmarks around Lud’s Church include The Roaches – a stunning ridgeline with cool rock formations – to the south and Hanging Stone to the north.
-As well as the 48-mile long Dane Valley Way stretching from Buxton to Northwich alongside the River Dane.
+Other popular landmarks around include The Roaches – a stunning ridgeline with cool rock formations – to the south and Hanging Stone to the north.
+As well as the 48-mile-long Dane Valley Way stretching from Buxton to Northwich alongside the River Dane.